gotoplanb/tasks/README.md

 5. Create new task
 6. Connect to GitHub
 7. Delete a task
-8. Complete a task and other convenience routes
+8. Complete a task
+9. Get progress convenience service

 ### Console